BAMresearch/MAPz_at_BAM/Minerva-Workflow-Generator/README.md

 ![Image](Documentation/Images/Minerva_Node_Editor_Example.jpg "MINERVA_Node_Editor_Example")

 ### Basics
 Most of the basic functionalities can be seen from the video shown [above](#video-showcase).
 The Node Editor has two views, the `Reaction Editor` for setting up nodes that describe the reaction, and the `Configuration Editor` for defining the hardware configuration of the system.
-Both (partially) influence each other, e.g., a container should be defined in the `Configuration Editor` and assigned to a `Sample Holder` hardware there, and then the same container node can be used in the `Reaction Editor`.
-To switch between views, click on the `View` menu in the menu bar and select the Node Editor you want to switch to.
+Both (partially) influence each other, e.g., when adding a container node to the `Reaction Editor`, the `parent hardware` dropdown menu of the node will only list hardware components and sample holders that are defined in the `Configuration Edior`.
+To switch between views, click on the `View` menu in the menu bar and select the Node Editor view you want to switch to.

 ### Adding/Removing and Linking/Unlinking Nodes
 New Nodes can be added by right-clicking anywhere in the Node Editor and selecting the Node from the popup menu, or by selecting the nodes from the `Nodes` menu in the menu bar.
 Nodes can be linked by dragging the output from one node to the appropriate input field of another node (or vice versa) using the `Left Mouse Button`.
 Nodes can be deleted by selecting the node(s) and then pressing the `<DEL>` key.
 They can be unlinked (or re-linked to a different input field or node) by pressing the `<CTRL>` key and dragging the node link.